zordius/reservice/README.md

     * At client side, transport action to server then get result.
     * At server side, execute the service then get result.
   * then dispatch service result action
-* A helper function to create reducer to handle service actions, you may:
-  * reduce the begin service action
-  * reduce the success ended service action
-  * reduce the errored service action
 * An <a href="https://www.npmjs.com/package/express">express</a> middleware to deal with transported service actions.

 Install